winsontan520/datagovsg-android-sdk/README.md

-## Disclaimer: This is an open source project that is NOT affiliated to Data.gov.sg
+## Disclaimer: This is an open source project.
+This project does NOT affiliated to Data.gov.sg

 # Why I created this open source project?
 1. As a project for me to learn writing Android library and other learning purposes.